remix-run/remix/docs/api/remix.md

 #### `<Form action>`

 Most of the time you can omit this prop.
 Forms without an action prop (`<Form method="post">`) will automatically post to the same route within which they are rendered.
-This makes colocating your component, your data reads, and your data writes a snap.
+This makes collocating your component, your data reads, and your data writes a snap.

 If you need to post to a different route, then add an action prop: